willcrichton/rust-book/src/ch04-05-ownership-recap.md

 #}
 ```

-If you want to review permissions and references, re-read [Chapter 4.1][ch04-01].
+If you want to review permissions and references, re-read [Chapter 4.2][ch04-02].

 #### Connecting Ownership between Compile-time and Runtime

 Rust's permissions are designed to prevent undefined behavior.
 For example, one kind of undefined behavior is a **use-after-free** where freed memory is read or written.
-Immutable borrows remove the write permission to avoid use-after-free, like in this case:
+Immutable borrows remove the @Perm{write} permission to avoid use-after-free, like in this case:

 ```aquascope,interpreter,shouldFail,horizontal
 #fn main() {